axkr/symja_android_library/symja_android_library/matheclipse-core/src/main/resources/Part.md

 b
 ```

-'Part' can be applied on any expression, not necessarily lists.
+`Part` can be applied on any expression, not necessarily lists.
 ```
 >> (a + b + c)[[2]]
 b